 Simple staining is one of the conventional staining techniques.
-As from the name, it is quite clear that it is a very simple or direct staining method that uses a single stain only.
-The microorganisms are invisible to the naked eye, and to make them visible, the staining is performed that gives divergence to a microscopic image.
+From the name, it is quite clear that it is a very simple or direct staining method that uses a single stain only.
+The microorganisms are invisible to the naked eye, and to make them visible, staining is performed that gives divergence to a microscopic image.
 Direct staining makes the use of basic dyes like methylene blue, safranin, crystal violet, malachite green etc. called “simple or direct stains”.

 The basic stains possess a positive auxochrome that charges the stain’s chromogen particles to bind with the specimen.
 The chromophore group of the stain imparts colour to the microscopic image.
 As the basic stain carries a positive charge, it is also called positive or cationic stain.
 The purpose of direct staining is to add contrast to the specimen by directly stain the bacterial cells with a colourless background.

-The simple stains make the organism visible and help us examine the organism’s shape, size, and arrangement, necessary to distinguish a particular group of organism.
+The simple stains make the organism visible and help us examine the organism’s shape, size, and arrangement, necessary to distinguish a particular group of organisms.
 The process generally involves three sequential steps like smear preparation, heat fixing and staining of the bacteria.

 Content: Simple Staining